Frank Curry Mathers

 Frank Curry Mathers (February 11, 1881 – 1973) was an American physical chemist and university professor.
 He was president of the Electrochemical Society.
+He was a professor at Indiana University Bloomington.

 Early life and education

 Mathers, son of Elizabeth Bonsall and John Thomas Mathers, was born in a one-room log cabin in Monroe County, Indiana, four miles south of Bloomington.
 He graduated from Bloomington High School in 1899.
-Mathers received the A.B. degree in chemistry from Indiana University (Bloomington) in 1903.
-He joined the I.U. faculty as instructor of chemistry, while also doing graduate work in electroplating with Oliver W. Brown (1873–1967) for the M.A. degree in 1905.
-Mathers was granted a leave of absence (1905–1907) to work toward his 1907 Ph.D. at Cornell University, Ithaca, New York.
-His doctoral research was directed by Louis Munroe Dennis (1863–1936).
-He also studied with Wilder Dwight Bancroft (1867–1953) at Cornell.
+Mathers received the A.B. degree in chemistry from Indiana University Bloomington in 1903.
+He joined the I.U. faculty as instructor of chemistry, while also doing graduate work in electroplating with Oliver W. Brown for the M.A. degree in 1905.
+Mathers was granted a leave of absence from 1905 to 190 to work toward his 1907 Ph.D. at Cornell University in Ithaca, New York.
+His doctoral research was directed by Louis Munroe Dennis.
+He also studied with Wilder Dwight Bancroft at Cornell.